mschouler/MAdLib-PyFR/examples/2d-euler-vortex/README.md

 The only specificity of the script lies in the `fixBoundaryEdges` function which freezes nodes on the domain boarders to preserve the periodic structure of the mesh.

 Finally, although this use-case adaptation script is compatible with any solution order, it uses the Hessian based algorithm to compute the metric-field.
-Strictly speaking, this means that it will not perform high-order adaptation regardless of the mesh and solution order (see the cylinder example for more information about that).
+Strictly speaking, this means that it will always use a "low-order" error estimate to compute the metric-field regardless of the mesh and solution order (see the cylinder example for more information).

 ### Coupling script
 The `euler-adap.py` script implements a the most basic coupling version of MAdLib and PyFR where the adaptation is run instantaneously for a few iterations: